An Introduction & guide to Chamonix

 Where is Chamonix / Mont Blanc Valley?

-Chamonix is located in the Haute-Savoie region in the West of France, on the borders of Switzerland and Italy.
+Chamonix is located in the Haute-Savoie region in the east of France, on the borders of Switzerland and Italy.
 It takes a little over an hour to get here from the nearest airport at Geneva, making it a popular destination for quick weekends away and short trips.
 It's location and accessibility to neighbouring countries make it a great destination for people touring through Europe in summer as well as to ski the varied terrain in winter.
-A ten to 15 minute drive through the Mont Blanc Tunnel will take you to Italy, or at the head of the Chamonix Valley you can drive or catch the Mont Blanc Express train into neighbouring Switzerland.
+A 15 minute drive through the Mont Blanc Tunnel will take you to Italy, or at the head of the Chamonix Valley you can drive or catch the Mont Blanc Express train into neighbouring Switzerland.

 Events in Chamonix / Mont Blanc Valley